lsrcz/grisette-popl23-artifact/README.md

 We compared the performance of Grisette programs with and without memoization.
 This corresponds to the Section 5.5 and Table 5 in the paper.

-There are several benchmarks with the suffix `-memo` in the [grisette-haskell-legacy/grisette-benchmarks](grisette-haskell-legacy/grisette-benchmarks) folder.
+There are several benchmarks with the suffix `-nomemo` in the [grisette-haskell-legacy/grisette-benchmarks](grisette-haskell-legacy/grisette-benchmarks) folder.
 The memoized version are in the subfolders without the suffix `-memo`.

 ## Hardware Requirements